KempnerInstitute/overcomplete/README.md

 # Additional Resources

 For a complete LLM implementation of the SAE, we strongly recommend exploring the following resources.
 The [Sparsify library by EleutherAI](https://github.com/EleutherAI/sparsify) provides a comprehensive toolset for implementing the SAE.
 The original TopK implementation is available through [OpenAI's Sparse Autoencoder](https://github.com/openai/sparse_autoencoder).
 Additionally, [SAE Lens](https://github.com/jbloomAus/SAELens) is an excellent resource, especially if you are interested in using the [SAE-vis](https://github.com/callummcdougall/sae_vis).
+Finally, closer to our work, for those interested in the vision domain, [ViT-Prisma](https://github.com/Prisma-Multimodal/ViT-Prisma) is an excellent mechanistic interpretability library for Vision Transformers (ViTs) that supports activation caching and SAE training.

 # Related Publications